 IV.
 Learning Objectives

-3. Solve linear equations with constant coefficients by the methods of variation of parameters and undetermined coefficients.
+3. Solve linear differential equations with constant coefficients by the methods of variation of parameters and undetermined coefficients.

 4. Solve linear systems of differential equations by the methods of elimination and eigenvalues.

 7. Solve differential equations using numerical methods, and classify the limitations of those methods.

 8. Model and solve physical problems using methods presented in the course, including use of appropriate calculator and computer technology.